Cloudera acquires Octopai's platform to enhance metadata management capabilities

 HDNS was looking to support both the business and technical infrastructure.
 “We saw value in the ease of use managing the platform with additional hard drives, three-way replication of all files, and we did not need to back up to external sites.
 In a case where a hard drive fails we are easily able to add a new one - the platform builds itself,” said Jordan Farrell, System Administrator at HDNS.

-With the planned upgrade to CDP Private Cloud, HDNS will have reliability and scalability, as well as speed of processing on a distributed cluster, and support for statistical programs such as SAS.
+With the planned upgrade to Cloudera Private Cloud, HDNS will have reliability and scalability, as well as speed of processing on a distributed cluster, and support for statistical programs such as SAS.
 From Stewart’s perspective, “what we are doing with the remote access system wouldn't have been possible with our old structure—the backend database wouldn't have been able to support this many concurrent connections.
 This system has powerful security that can support all forms of data.”

 The university’s external analysts access data through SAS Enterprise Guide where the project libraries are linked directly back to the core data.
 “These are actually databases, built into the platform, and analysts have no idea they're not even touching SAS files.
 Secretly a huge advantage of this system is it allows multiple users to be using the SAS interface, while interfacing with the Cloudera platform,” added Stewart.